 A great tool to help with the organization is a paper scanner.
-I use the Scan Snap.
-It scans just about anything to pdf, which I then save in dropbox in a folder for taxes.
+You can scan just about anything to PDF, which I then save in Dropbox in a folder for taxes.

 But here’s the key.
 You have to start organizing now.
 If you wait until next year, you’re just giving yourself more headaches when you file your taxes.
 Think about this now so that you can make next year’s filing easier.